zhwKU/Backward-Probability-Density-Evolution-Method/README.md

 # Backward-Probability-Density-Evolution-Method
-A efficient numerical algorithm for Bayesian model updating.
+The algorithm is under development.